-Employee health and safety is critical in manufacturing, and is not something to be taken lightly.
+Employee health and safety are critical in manufacturing and are not something to be taken lightly.
 Employers must adhere to strict guidelines covering many areas and types of safety.

 At Swiss Precision Machining, LLC, we take safety very seriously.
 We have a safety committee headed by our HR director and a manager, dedicated to this important topic.
 Our employees must wear earplugs and safety goggles, and we enforce this strictly.

 Additionally, we hold a monthly meeting during which we address all concerns, and an employee from each department is designated to head the committee throughout the year, with a new group of employees chosen annually.

 We have checklists for every area of our plant, and we always look for obstructed doorways, risk-posing areas, and possible safety threats.
 At the meetings, we discuss any issues that could be unsafe and/or need to be fixed, and we immediately have our maintenance staff take care of them.
 Each month, our employees on the safety committee are reassigned to other areas, to keep different eyes on the different areas and ensure nothing goes unseen.